AnggaR96s/Reforestation/README.md

-## Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.